jacksonh/manos/docs/installation.md

     ./configure --prefix=/tmp/install

-To verify your installation you can use the manos -docs command.
+To verify your installation you can use the manos --docs command.
 This will create a new server running on http://localhost:8181/ you should be able to navigate there in your browser and view the manos documentation.